syntaxSizer/blog/_posts/2017-01-31-java-basics.md

  java language: all these components are based on java (written in java)

-- java SE (java standered Edition): is the base of the whole platform and it contains the main classes and utils, it also contain different collections that helps you enhance the way you developing the program.
+- java SE (java Standard Edition): is the base of the whole platform and it contains the main classes and utils, it also contain different collections that helps you enhance the way you developing the program.

 - java ME (java Micro Edition): is the second component of java platform which intended to be used for internal things such as embedded systems, feature phones that needs to connect to the internet for instance or execute some functionalities, but the real intention was for embedded systems (small devices).